DavidDawood/Project_Calculator/README.md

 will add the digit to either the current value or holding value depending on if its the first input of the session

-will add the digit to either the current value or holding value depending on if its the first input of the session

 ```
 function addToAddingAmount(digit) {